-For Example: If the offer price for a T-shirt in a street vendor shop is $10 and the Bid price what the customer starts bidding at is $6 then the Spread value is $4.
-Rarely these two have the same values.
-In reality, the Bid amount is not the same and it incrementally changes.
-If you take the above example, when a buyer gets to know the amount is 10$, he/she would have felt the price could be a little cheaper.
+For Example: If the offer price for a T-shirt in a street vendor shop is $10 and the Bid price that the customer starts bidding at is $6, then the Spread value is $4.
+Rarely do these two have the same values.
+In reality, the Bid amount is not the same, and it incrementally changes.
+If you take the above example, when a buyer knows the amount is 10$, he/she would have felt the price could be a little cheaper.
 Say $6.
-But they do not go the value $6 directly.
-Rather, they ask for very little price say $3.
-Then increase the amount gradually as $4, $5, etc. and when the amount arrives the middle-value $6 what they felt in the first place, they end bid there.
+But they do not go the value of $6 directly.
+Rather, they ask for a very little price, say $3.
+Then increase the amount gradually as $4, $5, etc., and when the amount arrives at the middle-value $6, what they felt in the first place, they end up bidding there.
 If the seller also agrees with the Bid price, the transaction begins.
-If a buyer is more than one person, then a Bid fight happens between Buyers.
+If a buyer is more than one person, a Bid fight happens between Buyers.

-In other words, to get a better profit, Investor buys a commodity with a lower Bid Price with respect to the market rate and sells the commodity with the higher Offer price with respect to the current Market Rate.
+In other words, the investor purchases a commodity at a lower Bid Price relative to the market rate to maximize profit and then sells the commodity at a higher Offer Price relative to the current market rate.
 For Example, X gets land for $3000(Market rate) and sells it after 3 years for $4000(Current Market Rate).
 Hence $1000 is the Market Profit A gets out of it.

 Below is the top 8 difference between Bid Price vs Offer Price

-Let us discuss some of the major differences between Bid Price vs Offer Price:
+Let us discuss some of the major differences between the Bid Price and vs Offer Price:

-- Bid Price is the lower price and the Ask price is the higher price.
+- The Bid Price is the lower price, and the Ask price is the higher price.

-- If you want to buy a stock, a broker will set a higher price than that of the offer price.
-If you want to sell a stock, the broker will set a lower price than that of the offer price, the bid.
+- If you want to buy a stock, a broker will set a higher price than the offer price.
+If you want to sell a stock, the broker will set a lower price than the offer price, the bid.
 The profited person is purely relying on the market makers.
-Whoever is an intermediate person for a business trade, they get profited.
+The intermediaries involved in business trade profit from their involvement.

-- The difference between bid price vs offer price is a unique identifier for the liquidity.
-Liquidity is nothing but how easily an asset can be sold or bought at the same time.
-Smaller difference amount indicates good liquidity.
+- The difference between bid price vs offer price is a unique identifier for liquidity.
+Liquidity is how easily an asset can be sold or bought simultaneously.
+A smaller difference amount indicates good liquidity.

 - Both these are two-way Quotations.
-That is, it is a common term that refers to the highest bid price for a good or service and the lowest offer price for the same asset.
+It is a common term that refers to the highest bid price for a good or service and the lowest offer price for the same asset.

-- Offer Prices cannot be changed and it’s constant whereas Bid Prices incrementally changes.
+- The Offer Prices cannot be changed and remain constant, while the Bid Prices change incrementally.

-- Sometimes the Offer Price is the discount price when buyers get a bulk order of goods.
+- Sometimes the Offer Price is the discount when buyers get a bulk order of goods.
 In that case.
-Offer Prices are made in favor of Buyers (Customer).
-Bid Price is also made in favor of Buyers.
+Offer Prices are made in favor of Buyers (Customers).
+The bid Price is also made in favor of the Buyers.

-- There is no limit for setting the Bid Price but while setting the Offer Price is purely based on the current market rate and it has certain limits.
+- There is no limit for setting the Bid Price, but setting the Offer Price is purely based on the current market rate and has certain limits.

-- Bid Price is called Auction Price and The Offer Price is called as Impact Price or Ask Price sometimes.
+- The bid price is called Auction Price, and The Offer Price is called as Impact Price or Ask Price sometimes.

-- When Seller agrees with Buyer’s Bid Price, the trade begins between both of them which is also called as Quoted price.
+- When the Seller agrees with Buyer’s Bid Price, the trade begins between them, also called as Quoted price.

 Bid Price vs Offer Price Comparison Table